xinyu-pu/RWLTA/README.md

 - For other parameters, you can keep the default values.

 ### Citation
-If you use this code please cite:
+If you find our repo helpful, please consider leaving a star or citing our paper :)
 ```
 @ARTICLE{RWLTA,
   author={Pu, Xinyu and Che, Hangjun and Pan, Baicheng and Leung, Man-Fai and Wen, Shiping},